juseniah/choralRepExpress/README.md

 # ChoralRepExpress

-ChoralRepExpress is a Node.js application that fetches and exports product data from JW Pepper's website.
-It is intended to be used by musicians who need to retrieve data for sheet music products via the website in a useful format.
+ChoralRepExpress is a Node.js application designed to help users retrieve and organize sheet music product data.
+It uses web scraping techniques to extract data from web pages, and can export the data to a variety of formats, including Google Sheets, CSV, and XLSX.

 ## Features